eduardomozer/crud-players-app/README.md

 # crud-players-app

-_A small web application that uses angularjs, bootstrap, C# .NET and web api._
+_A small web application that uses angularjs, bootstrap, C# .NET and Web API._
 ## Installation

 It is necessary install MySQL database;